What Is Parquet Flooring? Designs, Types, and Benefits

 Herringbone

-Nikki Beach residence in Pearl Jumeirah, Dubai showcasing fine parquet flooring by Nordic Homeworx
+Nikki Beach residence in Pearl Jumeirah, Dubai, showcasing fine parquet flooring by Nordic Homeworx

 Herringbone is a zigzag pattern using rectangular blocks or planks with straight ends.
 Because of its beautiful design, the herringbone pattern remains popular today.
 It never goes out of style.